Waking up with high blood sugar? It’s more common than you think.

 Get active after dinner.
 Take a brief 10 – 15 minute walk after dinner to help lower blood sugar before bed and minimize the effects of early morning hyperglycemia.
 Look here for some tips on getting more physical activity into your day.

 Eat a balanced breakfast.
 Eating a balanced meal soon after waking up can trigger the release of insulin and help to lower blood sugar.
-Not sure what a balanced meal looks like?
-Check out these easy healthy breakfast ideas or talk to your Brook Expert for some ideas and recipes.
+Not sure what a balanced breakfast looks like?
+Talk to your Brook Expert for some ideas and recipes.

 Talk to your doctor about med changes.
 Although it may be warranted if you are experience frequent morning high blood sugars, risking a low blood sugar by making medication adjustments without professional advice can be dangerous.
 Chat with your doc at your next check up to see if a medication change or adjustment is the right way to go.